PhD, RN, CNS, PMH-BC

-Beverly Patchell is an enrolled member of the Cherokee Nation of Oklahoma, born and raised in the area of the Cherokee Nation capital of Tahlequah, OK.
+Beverly Patchell, PhD, RN, CNS, PMH-BC is an enrolled member of the Cherokee Nation of Oklahoma, born and raised in the area of the Cherokee Nation capital of Tahlequah, OK.
 Her family survived the Trail of Tears, Oklahoma settlement and land allotment, boarding schools and the termination policies of the United States government and the State of Oklahoma.
 She has been reared in the traditional ways of Cherokee storytelling, ceremonies, and medicine.
 Through her work with tribes from across the continental United States, Alaska, and Hawaii, she has learned the ways of many tribal traditions from these diverse groups.

-Ms. Patchell is the immediate Past President of the National Alaska Native American Indian Nurses Association (NANAINA) and is a student in the PhD nursing program at New Mexico State University with a focus on Health Disparities and Border Issues with vulnerable populations.
-Her research area of interest is in how the confluence of cultural history, education, and belief systems interact and effect identity formation in American Indian children and youth and influence illness and disease
+Dr. Patchell is a Past President of the National Alaska Native American Indian Nurses Association (NANAINA) and received her PhD from the New Mexico State University School of Nursing with a focus on Health Disparities and Border Issues with vulnerable populations.
+Her research area of interest is in how the confluence of cultural history, education, and belief systems interact and effect identity formation in American Indian children and youth and influence illness and disease.